 - All 4-Hers who are members of a judging team must:

-b. not have competed in the national 4-H contest: Dairy in Madison, Wisconsin, or the General Livestock in Louisville, Kentucky.
+- not have competed in a national 4-H contest (Dairy in Madison, Wisconsin, or the General Livestock in Louisville, Kentucky).

 - To be eligible for a national contest, all listed team members must meet the age guidelines for that specific contest.
 If not, the trip will be passed to the next highest placing team meeting the requirements.
 See Rule, #11 above.
 Individuals not eligible for national contests as identified in Rule # 11 may compete as individuals in the state contest.